-Booze at breakfast time on Sundays is fast becoming a thing.
-Bristol has a brilliant offering of bottomless brunches, as Sarah Harding discovered.
+Bottomless Booze at meal times is fast becoming a thing.
+Bristol has a brilliant offering of bottomless brunches, as Charlie Harding discovered.

 Trend setters Brace & Browns are now old hat at this bottomless brunch malarkey, and attract up to 10,000 calls every time they open the books.